intodakt/computer-networks-project/.github/PULL_REQUEST_TEMPLATE.md

+To make this render correctly in a GitHub Pull Request, you need to use GitHub Flavored Markdown.

+Here is the corrected code.
+You can copy and paste this directly into your PR description or save it as a template.
+Markdown

-Description
+## Description

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.

+### Type of change

-[ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] Bug fix (non-breaking change which fixes an issue)

-[ ] New feature (non-breaking change which adds functionality)
+- [ ] New feature (non-breaking change which adds functionality)

-[ ] Refactoring (no functional changes, no api changes)
+- [ ] Refactoring (no functional changes, no api changes)

-[ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)

-How Has This Been Tested?
+## How Has This Been Tested?

 Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.

-Start the server: python whiteboard_server.py
+1. Start the server: `python whiteboard_server.py`

-Start two clients: python whiteboard_client.py
+2. Start two clients: `python whiteboard_client.py`

-Perform [Action] (e.g., Draw a circle, Disconnect user)
+3. Perform [Action] (e.g., Draw a circle, Disconnect user)

-Verify [Result] (e.g., Circle appears on both screens)
+4. Verify [Result] (e.g., Circle appears on both screens)

-Screenshots (if applicable)
+### Screenshots (if applicable)
 Add screenshots of the GUI here if this PR changes the look and feel.

-Checklist:
+## Checklist:

-[ ] My code follows the style guidelines of this project
+- [ ] My code follows the style guidelines of this project

-[ ] I have performed a self-review of my own code
+- [ ] I have performed a self-review of my own code

-[ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have commented my code, particularly in hard-to-understand areas

-[ ] My changes generate no new warnings
+- [ ] My changes generate no new warnings